J-XX: History

 The PLAAF unveiled the program in late 2002.
 A December 2002 Jane's Defence Weekly reported that Shenyang Aerospace Corporation had been selected to head research and development of the new fighter, which was also stated in the New Scientist the same week.
 Also, a 2006 article in Military Technology referred to three designs; two by Shenyang Aerospace Corporation and one by Chengdu Aerospace Corporation.
+One or more of the proposed designs were believed to incorporate several design features for increasing stealth and maneuverability while decreasing weight and drag.